 These facts and figures represent a summary of the most current information from published scientific literature regarding the prevalence of eczema and the burden people living with eczema face every day.

-One in 10 individuals will develop eczema during their lifetime, with prevalence peaking in early childhood.
+It is estimated that 1 in 10 individuals will develop eczema during their lifetime, with prevalence peaking in early childhood.2–6

-People of all skin colors and ethnicities can be affected by eczema
+People of all skin colors, races and ethnicities can be affected by eczema:1

 - White – 11%